Stay Connected!!! Full Official Festival 2019 Program/Schedule to be announced within the coming months. See you at the Movies.

-14th RED NATION FILM FESTIVAL
+23rd RNCI RED NATION INTERNATIONAL FILM FESTIVAL

-231 Film Submissions.
+231+ Film Submissions.
 46 Official Selections.
 22 Directed by Women.

-22 Films.
+for the second year in a roll > 22 Films.
 Directed by WOMEN.
 Never before in the history of cinema has there been this many women storytellers in one place, all native themed films.
 Another ground-breaking initiative presented by Red Nation Celebration Institute.

-RED NATION FILM FESTIVAL presents works by independent American Indian & Indigenous filmmakers.
+RED NATION INTERNATIONAL FILM FESTIVAL presents works by independent American Indian & Indigenous filmmakers.
 The festival offers filmmakers an opportunity to showcase their work in the heart of the entertainment industry.
 Angelenos and audiences of all ages, interests come to Los Angeles from around the world to experience the stories and hear directly from the filmmakers themselves, coming away with a deeper understanding of Indian Country America.

-Red Nation Film Festival is a program of Red Nation Celebration Institute who founded American Indian Heritage Month in The City of Los Angeles to celebrate and experience the beauty, complexity and diversity of American Indian & Indigenous Peoples.
+Red Nation International Film Festival is a program of Red Nation Celebration Institute who founded American Indian Heritage Month in The City of Los Angeles to celebrate and experience the beauty, complexity and diversity of American Indian & Indigenous Peoples.

-Film LA Inc, Honest Engine Films, American Film Institute, Outfest, Slamdance, One Bowl Productions, XLrator Media, Real Mohawk Entertainment, NBCUniversal, HBO, CBS Entertainment Diversity, FOX Entertainment Group, Turner Foundation, Turner Company, CBS Corporation, The Walt Disney Company, Disney ABC Television Group, TNT , Screen Actors Guide, SAG/Aftra Foundation, David Geffen, Mark Ruffalo, Ed Begley Jr., Joe Pykya, Jane Goodall, Paramount, Grammy Foundation, The James Irvine Foundation, California Community Foundation, The Education Foundation of America, The Martin Foundation, Texaco Foundation, Los Angeles Department of Cultural Affairs, Writers Guild of America West, ABC7, CBS2, NBC4, KCAL 9, KCRW, KPFK, AT & T, Toys R Us, FORD, APLA Aids Project, BMI, Amerba Music, JUSTWater, The Gap, Sony U.S.A.,
+Sponsors to name a few: Film LA Inc, Honest Engine Films, American Film Institute, Outfest, Slamdance, One Bowl Productions, XLrator Media, Real Mohawk Entertainment, NBCUniversal, HBO, CBS Entertainment Diversity, FOX Entertainment Group, Turner Foundation, Turner Company, CBS Corporation, The Walt Disney Company, Disney ABC Television Group, TNT , Screen Actors Guide, SAG/Aftra Foundation, David Geffen, Mark Ruffalo, Ed Begley Jr., Joe Pykya, Jane Goodall, Paramount, Grammy Foundation, The James Irvine Foundation, California Community Foundation, The Education Foundation of America, The Martin Foundation, Texaco Foundation, Los Angeles Department of Cultural Affairs, Writers Guild of America West, ABC7, CBS2, NBC4, KCAL 9, KCRW, KPFK, AT & T, Toys R Us, FORD, APLA Aids Project, BMI, Amerba Music, JUSTWater, The Gap, Sony U.S.A.,

 Former Governor of California Arnold Schwarzenegger, Former Lieutenant Governor of the State of California Cruz M. Bustamante, former U.S. Representative from Ohio Dennis Kucinich, Former Governor of New Mexico Bill Richardson, Former Mayor of City of Santa Fe Debbie Jaramillo and Mayor of The City Santa Fe Javier Gonzales.